niforru/dwm/README.md

 The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.

+The .orig files are the last version of files that appear to be working correctly.

-more configuration options can be found at my .xinitrc from https://github.com/niforru/dotfiles
+More configuration options can be found at my .xinitrc from https://github.com/niforru/dotfiles